malloydata/malloy/README.md

 ```

-Learn more about the syntax with the [Quickstart](https://looker-open-source.github.io/malloy/documentation/language/basic.html)!
+Learn more about the syntax and language features of Malloy in the [Quickstart](https://looker-open-source.github.io/malloy/documentation/language/basic.html).